omz13/kirby3-xmlsitemap/README.md

       - explicitly exclude
 ```

-As pages are implicitly included within a sitemap, this mechanism should only be used when you have a reason to explcitly exclude a page  when it is not possible to do otherwise (c.f. excludePageWhenTemplateIs).
+As pages are implicitly included within a sitemap, this mechanism should only be used when you have a reason to explcitly exclude a page when it is not possible to do otherwise (e.g. using `excludePageWhenTemplateIs`).

 ## Disclaimer